 Responsibilities & Activities

 As Deputy Director of the Division’s Basic Science program, I oversee basic and translational studies on the kidney, urinary tract, and disorders of the blood and blood-forming organs.
-I also have three specific research programs:
+I also oversee several specific programs:

-- I direct the Division’s Renal Physiology program, which supports basic research on normal function of the mature kidney.
+- The Renal Physiology program, which supports basic research on normal function of the mature kidney.

-- I am Project Scientist for the NIDDK Diabetic Complications Consortium (www.diacomp.org), which investigates similar pathologic mechanisms of disease in different end organs of diabetes.
+- The Diabetic Complications Consortium (www.diacomp.org), which investigates similar pathologic mechanisms of disease in different end organs of diabetes.

-- I am Project Scientist for the NIDDK (Re)Building a Kidney Consortium (www.rebuildingakidney.org), which aims to repair injured nephrons or generate new nephrons for transplant.
+- The ReBuilding a Kidney Consortium (www.rebuildingakidney.org), which aims to repair injured nephrons in vivo or generate new nephrons ex vivo for transplant.

 Diabetic Kidney Disease

 The mechanisms and pathophysiology underlying diabetic nephropathy and its progression.

 The mechanisms and pathophysiology underlying renal disease and its progression.